Recognizing Impairment in the Workplace for Florida Nurses

 Nurses avoid seeking help for a number of reasons:

 Denial is the chief characteristic of substance use disorder.
 It is a psychological defense mechanism that tells the nurse “I’m okay” even when disruptions in family, personal health, and social life are evident.
 Nurses with a substance use disorder have difficulty seeking help because they deny they have a problem or hold on to the false belief that they can “stop using” on their own.

 While SUD is acknowledged as a chronic disease that can be identified and successfully treated, this does not eliminate the social stigma surrounding it, which may be even more pronounced in the nursing profession.
 Concern for being labeled an “addict” prevents nurses who need help from seeking help, and the stereotype, prejudice, and discrimination reduce opportunities for assistance and for re-entry.

 Nurses often lack knowledge about the signs and symptoms of SUD.
+Many do not recognize SUD as a disease, and when they are afflicted, they believe they can stop on their own.
 They may also be unaware of alternative to discipline programs and treatment options, which contributes to their unwillingness to reach out for help.

 BARRIERS TO SEEKING HELP

 Reluctance to Report

 Signs and symptoms of impairment in the workplace are often subtle, making it very difficult to differentiate them from stress-related behaviors.
 Colleagues and supervisors can easily “explain away” behaviors that are consistent with impairment in the workplace, often making early recognition and intervention dangerously delayed.